-All academy staff are trained using positive behaviour approaches to manage physically-challenging behaviour in the least restrictive way, focusing heavily on de-escalation and diversion techniques.
+All academy staff are trained using PRICE (Protecting Rights in a Caring Environment) positive behaviour approaches to manage physically-challenging behaviour in the least restrictive way, focusing heavily on de-escalation and diversion techniques.

 PRICE training ensures our staff have the skills needed to keep themselves and those in their care safe.
-Training is accredited.
+Training is accredited by the British Institute of Learning Disabilities (BILD).